ericsink/SQLitePCL.raw/README.md

 There are some more tests I want to write.
 There are some platform configurations I still want to support.

-The most important item To-Do is creating nuget packages.

 Look in todo.txt for an informal working list of tasks pending.

 ## How do I build this?

-For Xamarin Studio, use SQLitePCL\_XamarinStudio.sln.
+For all practical purposes, it's impossible.  :-)

-For Visual Studio, use SQLitePCL\_VisualStudio.sln.
-The current build setup is expecting you to have Visual Studio 2012 *and* Visual Studio 2013, the latter with Update 2 installed for the Phone 8.1 stuff.
+But if you're dying to try it, look at gen\_build.cs.
+It's a script which generates the build system.
+I build everything on Windows.
+The script will expect you to have Visual Studio 2012 *and* Visual Studio 2013, the latter with Update 2 installed for the Phone 8.1 stuff.
+You also need the Xamarin stuff installed.
+And the relevant Android SDK(s).

 ## Which PCL profile is supported?

-The .sln file contains projects to build the PCL with profile 78, profile 158, and profile 259.
+The build system contains projects to build the PCL with profile 78, profile 158, and profile 259.
 Others might work as well, but those are the ones I have tried.